 The life expectancy of modern paint systems ranges from 15 to 25 years.

-The district will pursue routine dam gate maintenance, including repair and painting, through an IDIQ contract.
-Funding from the Infrastructure Investment and Jobs Act (IIJA) will be used to develop and review routine dam gate maintenance plans and specifications.
+The district will pursue routine dam gate maintenance, including repair and painting, through an IDIQ contract for the majority of our portfolio.
+Funding from the Bipartisan Infrastructure Law (BIL) will be used to develop and review routine dam gate maintenance plans and specifications.
+Approximately $22.4 million is anticipated in the fiscal year 2023 President’s Budget to perform routine maintenance on Lock and Dam 5.
+Review of the 35% plans and specifications for Lock and Dam 5 are currently underway.

 The project was authorized as part of the Rivers and Harbors Act approved July 3, 1930.

-The St. Paul District has received $1 million from IIJA in fiscal year 2022 to prepare plans and specifications throughout the Lock & Dam portfolio.
+The St. Paul District received $1 million from IIJA in fiscal year 2022 to prepare plans & specifications throughout the lock and dam portfolio; the work will be finalized in fiscal year 2023.
+Additionally, $22.4 million is included in the fiscal year 2023 President’s Budget to perform routine maintenance on Lock and Dam 5.